krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 captures temporal variation with ease, making it available for downstream
 analysis.

-Over a week, this forms a presence density function—not of the developer in a
-place, but of their *sense* of productivity over time.
+Over a week, this forms a presence density function—not of the developer in a place, but of their *sense* of productivity over time.

 These types of presences, representing perceptions, are powerful—helping
 teams track experience, spot early signs of burnout, or correlate perceived
-flow with meetings, environment changes, build failures, or interruptions.
+productivity with meetings, environment changes, build failures, or interruptions.

 Now, let's look at some examples outside software development.

 #### Browsing behavior on an e-commerce site

 Imagine a shopper visiting an online store.
-They spend 90 seconds browsing
-kitchen gadgets, then linger for five full minutes comparing high-end
-headphones, before briefly glancing at a discounted blender.
+They spend 90 seconds browsing kitchen gadgets, then linger for five full minutes comparing high-end headphones, before briefly glancing at a discounted blender.

 Each of these interactions can be modeled as a presence: the shopper's
 (element) attention occupying different parts of the site (boundaries) over
 time.
-The varying durations reflect interest, and the shifting presence reveals
+The varying durations reflect interest, and the shifting presence reveals patterns of engagement in a population of visitors in a boundary (an area of the site).
-patterns of engagement.

-By analyzing these presences—where and for how long attention dwells—we can
-begin to understand preferences, intent, and even the likelihood of conversion
-(modeled as a different presence density function).
+By analyzing these presences across visitors to the site —where and for how long attention dwells—we can begin to understand population level preferences, intent, and even the likelihood of conversion (modeled as a different presence density function).

 #### Patient movement in a hospital